 The median age of Oconee's population (the age at which half of the population is older and half is younger) is increasing.
 This is consistent with a nationwide trend reflecting the impact of the aging of the "baby boomers" born in the years following World War II (between 1946 and 1964).
-In fact, the 2000 Census revealed that the median age of the United States is the highest that it has ever been, rising 2.4 years over the previous decade to 35.3 years of age.
-The median age of Oconee's population, however, surpasses this, for it rose from 35.6 years in 1990 to 39.5 years in 2000.
+In fact, the 2010 Census revealed that the median age of the United States is the highest that it has ever been, rising 1.9 years over the previous decade to 37.2 years of age.
+The median age of Oconee's population, however, surpasses this, rising from 39.5 years in 2000 to 43.4 years in 2010.
 This change was perhaps spurred on in large part by a combination of the influx of retirees from other regions, and the effects of the overall improvements in health care, nutrition and working conditions enjoyed by "transplants" and natives alike.
-Estimates indicate that the U.S. Census Bureau expects the median age to continue to increase throughout the nation at least through the year 2015.
-(Source: U.S. Census Bureau; South Carolina State Data Center)

 The number of "senior citizens" residing in Oconee County has dramatically increased during the last several decades.
 In fact, the number of Oconee residents over 65 years of age increased over 250% between 1950 and 1990.
-By the time of the 2000 Census, this group accounted for 10,311 Oconee County residents, or 15.6% of the total population.
-At the same time, in the neighboring counties of Anderson, Greenville, and Pickens, those 65 years and older represented only 13.7%, 11.7%, and 11.4%, respectively; and statewide the same age group represented only 12.1 %.
-This strong shift toward an aging population in Oconee County becomes even more obvious when looking at historical trends, particularly in the older age groups.
-In 1950, there were only
+By the time of the 2010 Census, this group accounted for 13,219 Oconee County residents, or 18.1% of the total population.
+At the same time, in the neighboring counties of Anderson, Greenville, and Pickens, those 65 years and older represented 16.1%, 13.5%, and 14.3%, respectively; and statewide the same age group represented only 14.7%.
+This strong, continued shift toward an aging population in Oconee County becomes even more obvious when looking at historical trends, particularly in the older age groups.
+In 1950, there were only 77 Oconee residents over 85 years of age.
+By 2010, the number had grown to 1241 and 1,269 according to 2014 estimates.

-77 Oconee residents over 85 years of age.
-By 2000, the number had grown to 849.
 (Source: U.S. Census Bureau; South Carolina Office of Research and Statistics)